-The magic of Muhammadu Buhari’s administration has come from his citizens, but nothing of significance he has done as leader of the nation.
+The magic of Muhammadu Buhari’s administration has come from his citizens.
+But nothing of significance he has done as leader of the nation.
 Blamocracy (blaming past administrations for the impossibility of addressing present troubles) and claimocracy (claiming credit for the achievements of former governments) now have the regard of significant achievements in themselves.
-Many citizens claim that while the federal government is clean, competent and thriving, the states and local governments make up the rotten parts of Nigerian for governance.
+Many citizens claim the federal government is clean, competent and thriving.
+Yet, the states and local governments make up the rotten parts of Nigerian for governance.
+Who on this planet can with empirical evidence prove the federal government is clean or only a little dirty?
 Leadership has become excused of responsibility by so-called voters.
 We take on the challenge to examine this sticky fallacy.

-First, the notion of a rotten nation or a nation whose parts are rotten is the natural state of countries or societies?
+First, the notion of a rotten nation or a nation whose parts are rotten is the natural state of countries or societies.
 The challenge of leadership and governance is to transform rotten and failing societies into decent, clean and workable societies.
 When you see a clean and well-governed society; it did not fall from heaven.
-It took the untiring dedicated inputs (vision, thought, effort, sacrifice, participation by the majority) by conscientious leaders and introductions of effective governance mechanisms to achieve such feats.
+It took the untiring dedicated inputs (vision, thought, effort, sacrifice, participation by the majority).
+We require conscientious leaders and the introductions of effective governance mechanisms to achieve such feats.

 When a nation or its parts are rotten, the leader of the country and the mechanisms of governance at his disposal have to work to get rid of that rot.
 Such is attainment sought through reform.
 Such reforms are institutional, cultural, economic, political, or judicial.
 Those are the instruments by which effective leaders transform rotten nations and societies into decent, offer and flourishing ones.
 Have you ever seen a presidential candidate promise electorate poverty, mass torture, increasing unemployment, zero spending on education and healthcare?

-On a superb day, key reforms bring prosperity to nations as they lift millions of people out of poverty and offer them with access to modern societal facilities/capabilities.
-Institutional reforms make sure of general but effective good governance; the masses hold a sense of fairness, justice, equality and security, and pride in their government.
+On a superb day, key reforms bring prosperity to nations as they lift millions of people out of poverty and offer them access to modern societal facilities/capabilities.
+Institutional reforms make sure of general but effective good governance.
+The masses acquire a sense of fairness, justice, equality and security, and pride in their government.
 Other reforms usher in a thoroughgoing renewal in society, be it restoration or movement into uncharted waters.
-Steep reforms have radical if not revolutionary impact on society such as SAP (structural adjustment programs), austerity, lockdowns, war times or theocracy.
+Steep reforms have radical if not revolutionary impact on society such as SAP (structural adjustment programs), austerity, lock-downs, war times or theocracy.

 Terrible leaders make rotten systems more rotten or moral systems rotten.
 Let us look at the parts that become rotten.
-The more impoverished people become poorer or affluent people struggle, simmering ethnic/religious tensions detonate, or a long-earned peace fails, weak economies become weaker or strong ones go into quick decline.
-Effete institutions become moribund or strong institutions become decadent.
-Political insensitivity becomes meaner, or it ignores a polity once well heard, attracting investment is near impossible or it causes existing investment to go into flight.
+Weak economies become weaker or strong ones go into quick decline.
+The more impoverished people become poorer the masses and affluent people struggle.
+Simmering ethnic/religious tensions detonate, a long-earned peace fails, Effete institutions become moribund or strong institutions become decadent.
+Political insensitivity becomes more oblivious, or it ignores a polity once well heard.
+Attracting investment is near impossible or it causes existing investment to go into flight.
 These are the validated legacies of corrupt leaders.

-We should not be unaware that rotten parts in Nigerian political parlance in defence of the federal government of the day mean individual federating units; states and local governments.
+We are not unaware that rotten parts in Nigerian political parlance in defense of the federal government of the day applies to individual federating units; states and local governments.
 Nigeria’s debilitating unitary style of government has rendered states and local government to be mere “revenue allocation recipients” with very shallow paraphernalia of governance; political appointments, minor elections, car sirens that drive by, political thuggery, temporary projects.